BBeese/Interview-Prep/README.md

   + Class: basic concept in OOP, bundles data type information with action
   + Hierarchy: classes can have super and subclasses
   + An *Object* is an instance of a *Class*

+## SQL
+- Unique Key (FK): Column/Group of columns that identify uniqueness in a row
+- Primary Key (PK) : a unique key, but there can be only one primary key
+- Foreign Key (FK) : Provides an association between data and 2 tables
+- Outer Join (Left, Right), Inner Join

 ## HTTP Methods
 - GET: used to retrieve data, no other effect on the data